 Liked the sound (or lack of sound) of the KRUPS coffee grinder but refuse to settle for anything less than a burr grinder?
 Then check out this Capresso conical burr coffee grinder instead.

-It’s basically completely silent thanks to the gear reduction motor which grinds slowly with less noise, minimising static build-up for a less messy operation as well as heat so you can preserve flavour and aroma.
+It’s basically completely silent thanks to the gear reduction motor which grinds slowly with less noise, minimizing static build-up for a less messy operation as well as heat so you can preserve flavor and aroma.

 This Capresso machine features solid steel conical burrs, hand-assembled in Switzerland for super precision.
 It also has a wide grinding range, with 16 different settings allowing you to grind sizes appropriate for everything from ultrafine Turkish coffee to ultra-coarse French Press coffee.
 To clean, simply remove the upper burr and use the brush included.